core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption succeeds, update the Replay Window, as described in {{sequence-numbers}}.

+7. For each decrypted option, check if the option is also present as an Outer option: if it is, discard the Outer.
+For example: the message contains a Content-Format Inner and a Content-Format Outer option.
+The Outer Content-Format is discarded.

-7. Add decrypted code, options and payload to the decrypted request, processing the class E options as described in {{protected-fields}}.
+8. Add decrypted code, options and payload to the decrypted request.
 The Object-Security option is removed.

-8. The decrypted CoAP request is processed according to {{RFC7252}}
+9. The decrypted CoAP request is processed according to {{RFC7252}}

-## Protecting the Response
+## Protecting the Response {#prot-res}

 Given a CoAP response, the server SHALL perform the following steps to create an OSCOAP response: